bypasslane/repoStalker/README.md

 ###Application Specification

 + Display a list of user names and profile images that belong to the bypass organization.
-  * Clicking on a member will display who they follow.
+  * Clicking on a member will display a list of user names and profile images of who they follow.
   * This process repeats itself for the newly displayed user
++ The cache library provided needs expiration and invalidation.

 Feel free to improve on any code provided.